Harmonizing Architecture and Climate: Unlocking the Synergy of Buildings and the Natural Environment

 Building Interface.

-Modern buildings are no longer isolated structures, but rather integrated systems that seamlessly connect indoor and outdoor spaces.
-Understanding the microclimate in these transition zones requires considering the dynamics of both the indoor and outdoor environments.
+Modern buildings are no longer isolated structures, but integrated systems that seamlessly connect indoor and outdoor spaces.
+Understanding the microclimate in these transition zones requires consideration of the dynamics of both the indoor and outdoor environments.
 ENVI-met software facilitates this analysis, allowing for a comprehensive exploration of the interface between buildings and their surroundings.

 Energy and Exchange.

-ENVI-met offers a wide range of calculation routines to estimate energy and exchange conditions at the interface of open spaces and indoor environments.
+ENVI-met provides a wide range of calculation routines for estimating energy and exchange conditions at the interface between outdoor and indoor environments.
 By accurately assessing these dynamics, it provides valuable insights into the interactions and influences between the indoor and outdoor systems.
-Through its advanced capabilities, ENVI-met software enables a thorough understanding of energy and exchange processes at the building-environment interface.
+Through its advanced capabilities, ENVI-met software provides a thorough understanding of energy and exchange processes at the interface between buildings and the environment.

 Linking with BES.

-Zooming deeper into the energy dynamics of a building for analysis such as heating or cooling loads, ventilation rates or optimisation of indoor design, other software systems come into play.
-ENVI-met provides localized microclimate data at the facades for selected or all buildings in the urban domain as input data for other Building Energy Models such as Energy Plus.
+To drill down into the energy dynamics of a building for analyses such as heating or cooling loads, ventilation rates, or optimization of interior design, other software systems come into play.
+ENVI-met provides localized facade microclimate data for selected or all buildings in the urban domain as input data for other building energy models such as Energy Plus.

 Insights into Energy and Exchange Dynamics: High-Resolution Case Study